MarcoZmpk/UNAM_Class_Presentations/PITCHME.md

    namespace in the program */
 using System; //

-/* A namespace is a collection of classes namespace HelloWorldApplication {
+/* A namespace is a collection of classes*/ namespace HelloWorldApplication {

    /* Classes generally contain multiple methods.